 The Negotiation Paradox

 You negotiate on behalf of your organization with precision.
-Budget allocations, vendor contracts, strategic partnerships, client terms -- the professional negotiation skills are strong.
-The track record is clear.
+Budget allocations, vendor contracts, strategic partnerships, client terms.

 Then the negotiation becomes personal.
 Your own salary.
 Your own equity.
 Your own worth in the room.
 And the precision disappears.

 It is not ignorance.
 It is not lack of preparation.
-Fifty-five percent of professionals accept initial offers without negotiating -- and among those who do negotiate, seventy-eight percent receive a higher number.
+Fifty-five percent of professionals accept initial offers without negotiating.
+Among those who do negotiate, seventy-eight percent receive a higher number.
 The gap between knowing you should negotiate and actually doing it effectively is not a knowledge gap.
 It is a neural regulation gap.

 The professionals who experience this most acutely are often the most accomplished.
 They command rooms.
 They close deals.
 They make decisions that move millions.
-But when the negotiation is about their own compensation, a different neural system takes over -- and the strategic executive becomes neurologically incapable of accessing the circuits that would produce their best outcome.
+But when the negotiation is about their own compensation, a different neural system takes over.
+The strategic executive becomes neurologically incapable of accessing the circuits that would produce their best outcome.

 This is not a character flaw.
 It is a specific, measurable pattern in how the brain processes self-valuation differently from organizational valuation.
 And it is the pattern that MindLAB Neuroscience exists to address.